 Positive impact bonds diversification

-31 percent of the Praxis Impact Bond Fund assets are in positive impact bonds as of June 30, 2020.
+About 36% percent of the Praxis Impact Bond Fund assets are in positive impact bonds as of Sept.
+30, 2023.

 See the top sectors of positive impact bonds in the portfolio.

-Download the Impact Bond impact sheet (PDF) to read more about the impact.
+Download the current Real Impact Quarterly (PDF) to read more about real impact.

 Investments are subject to market fluctuations, may lose value, are subject to change, and are not subject to any company or government guarantees.

-*Community Impact Other: includes education, philanthropy, CDFI, health, women investments and more.
+*Community Impact Other: includes education, philanthropy, women-impact investments and more.